 While this is a stretch for “floating” embroidered fabric, I also can’t help but mention magnetic embroidery hoops.

 There are several types of magnetic embroidery hoops I’ve recently written about, and it’s worth looking into if you regularly embroider quilt sandwiches, work with bulky fabrics, or have difficulty hooping with regular hoops.

 While dime Monster Snap Hoops are incredible and popular, machines that don’t have a compatible option (like my SE1900) may still have Embroidex options from Amazon.

 Floating an Extra Piece of Stabilizer

-This means placing it underneath the hooped stabilizer but on top of the embroidery arm right before you start embroidering.
-Once the machine does its first few stitches, the stabilizer will be held in place, and that’s it!
+This means placing it underneath the hooped stabilizer but on top of the embroidery arm before embroidering.
+Then, once the machine does its first few stitches, the stabilizer is held in place.